aal89/laravel-docker/README.md

 # laravel-docker 🐳

-Generic docker image for Laravel applications with minimal footprint and support for cronjobs.
+Generic docker image for Laravel applications with minimal footprint and support for cronjobs, gd configured and installed with jpeg support and configured/installed exif too.
+Comes with a production-like php.ini file with a maximum upload size set to 20M.

 ### Features